ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ```
 In this directory is a `Dockerfile` and a `models` subdirectory.
 During the build, any models that are in the `models` directory will be copied into the container image.

-### 2. Export your model
+### 2. Save your model
-If you have trained a model in a Watson Studio notebook, then in this step you will export it and put it in the *models* directory.
-If you do not have a trained model, you can download a sample model from [here](https://github.com/ibm-build-labs/Watson-NLP/releases/download/ml_model/ensemble_classification-wf_en_emotion) to use in this tutorial.
-Save it to the `models` directory with the name `ensemble_classification-wf_en_emotion-stock`, and then skip to step 3.
+In this step you will save a Watson NLP model to your machine.
+If you have a model in a Watson Studio notebook that you want to use, then follow the instructions below to export it.
+Otherwise, you can complete this tutorial using this sample [model](https://github.com/ibm-build-labs/Watson-NLP/releases/download/ml_model/ensemble_classification-wf_en_emotion).
+Save it to the `models` directory with the name `ensemble_classification-wf_en_emotion-stock`, and then skip ahead to step 3.

-Before you can export your custom model, ensure that a project token is set in the notebook environment so that your notebook can access the Cloud Object Storage (COS) bucket associated with your project.
+Before you can export your custom model, ensure that a project token is set in the notebook environment.
+This will allow you to access the Cloud Object Storage (COS) bucket associated with your project from the notebook.

 Get your access token from the IBM Data Platform GUI from: **Manage -> Access control -> Access tokens**.